 Campaign Studio supports exporting contact lists in CSV and Excel formats.

-Export to CSV - Sends a downloadable link containing the CSV file of the contact list to the email address on your Campaign Studio user profile.
+Export to CSV - Sends a downloadable link containing the CSV file of the contact list to the email address on your Campaign Studio user profile (glossary term, activate to view definition).
+To export the file, you must have Administrator permissions or both View Own and View Others for Contact Permissions in Roles.

 This feature currently supports the export of a maximum of one million contacts.